 In a perfect world everyone has a single mortgage, however this is often not the case with my short sale sellers.
-All the lienholders on title must reach a mutually satisfactory agreement for the sale to be successfull.
-The more lienholders you have, the less likely this is to happen.
+All the lien holders on title must reach a mutually satisfactory agreement for the sale to be successful.
+The more lien holders you have, the less likely this is to happen.
 Once you add sewer and water liens, judgement liens, tax liens, etc, on top of a mortgage or two, a sale becomes near impossible.

 If you are falling behind with all your creditors and want to attempt a short sale, do so sooner than later, or you risk being forced into foreclosure simply by having too many lien holders.
 Act before your creditors do, and again - choose the right agent for your short sale.
 Dealing with multiple lien holders is not for rookies.